unibo-spe/spe-slides/content/02-kotlin/_index.md

 * Born in industry, for the industry
 * Many more "core" constructs and keywords than Scala
 * Focused on getting productive quickly and reducing programming errors
-* Focus on multi-target (can compile towards JVM, JavaScript, and native)
+* Focus on multi-target (can compile towards JVM, JavaScript, WASM and native, including iOS)
-    * Scala can as well by the way
-    * Kotlin puts more care into bidirectional compatibility
+    * With care to bidirectional compatibility

 ---